ahnaf00/Algorithm-Simulator/Readme.md

-# ✨ CPU Scheduling Algorithms Implementation
+# ✨ CPU Scheduling Algorithms Simulator

 ## 📜 Overview
 This project demonstrates the implementation of four fundamental CPU scheduling algorithms with dynamic input handling and Gantt chart visualizations.
 It provides a robust framework to calculate and analyze process metrics like waiting time and turnaround time, enabling easy comparison of algorithms based on performance.